 - Muscle stiffness of the jaw, face, neck or shoulders;

-Dr Tremblay is highly knowledgeable and highly qualified in occlusion.
-He can provide an accurate diagnostic and propose the appropriate treatments to correct or improve your condition.
+Dr Tremblay has completed advanced training cources in occlusion.
+He bases his diagnosis on a complete dental examination and proposes the appropriate treatments to correct or improve your condition.
 When necessary, Dr Tremblay works with a radiologist specialized in maxillo-dental, to obtain a thorough CT-Scan or Magnetic Resonance analysis.

 Numerous treatments can improve your dental health; i.e. wearing a mouth guard can often reduce the intensity of the joint and muscular stiffness, and also limit the wear of the teeth caused by bruxism (teeth grinding).
 The meticulous equilibration of your occlusion or an orthodontic treatment can also improve the movement of your TMJ.
 To reduce the joint inflammation, medical treatments, osteopathic or physiotherapy are also recommended.